Formula 1 bans TV crews from pit lanes at all race sessions

 Cameraman Paul Allen suffered a broken collarbone and cracked ribs after being knocked by the wheel.
-The following day governing body the FIA banned anyone other than marshals and team personnel from the pit lane during qualifying and the race, with "approved media" to be confined to the pit wall.
+The following day governing body the FIA anyone other than marshals and team personnel from the pit lane during qualifying and the race, with "approved media" to be confined to the pit wall.

 The FIA is studying the situation and looking at what the best way to proceed beyond its initial response, imposed as the simplest way to increase safety in the short term.

 A senior F1 insider described FOM's decision to ban television companies from the pit lane during practices sessions, when the atmosphere is less frenetic and teams are generally working on their cars only in their garages, as "unnecessary, as long as we do other things as well [to improve safety]".

 Meanwhile, the FIA has received a report from Red Bull explaining the cause of the incident which was blamed on human error.